 - 1 yellow onion peeled and thinly sliced

-- 3 tbsp garlic minced, about three cloves garlic
+- 3 tablespoon garlic minced, about three cloves garlic

 - Remove the skin from the onion.
 Slice in half and then into half moon slices